garima19bajpayi/SV_Junction/README.md

 # SV_Junction
-a comprehensive collection of circuits synthesized in System Verilog(also me practicing everything from scratch :P) Checkout my EDA playground links
+This repository contains a comprehensive collection of circuits synthesized in System Verilog(also me practicing everything from scratch :P)
+Checkout my EDA playground links
 ### Logic Gates
 - [OR Gate](https://edaplayground.com/x/ckvr)